ParallelMC/ParallelUtils/docs/ParallelCharms/README.md

 If both `allowed-players` and `allowed-permissions` are defined, a player must BOTH be in the list of players and must have one of the permissions listed.

+`applicator-model-data:` [Optional] A number that specifies the custom model data of the charm applicator

 `custom-model-data:` [Optional] A number that specifies the custom model data of this charm to be applied.